reen967/credential-traits/README.md

 All calculations are available in the code and documented in plain English formulas.

-Data Source + Thanks
+## Data Source + Thanks
 All institutional data is drawn from the Integrated Postsecondary Education Data System (IPEDS), a publicly available dataset maintained by the National Center for Education Statistics (NCES).
 We're grateful for their work in making educational data transparent and accessible.

 Also thanks to ChatGPT for helping me think through this, including fixing formulas, writing the bulk of the code, and pointing out improvements in the accompanying essay.

-A Note
+## A Note
-This is not a ranking.
-It’s not a definitive measure.
+This is not a ranking system.
 It’s a way of looking differently, and hopefully, more generously, at what credentials might tell us, and what they often don’t.

 Thanks for exploring.
 If you’re curious about how this was built or want to contribute ideas, I'd love to chat.
-You can reach me here: arina.berezovsky@gmail.com
+You can reach me here: arina.berezovsky@gmail.com :)